nyitraiaron82/nyitraiaron82/README.md

 - Versatile software developer equally comfortable creating solutions for on-premise or cloud-based deployments.
 Exploits Agile development methodologies to rapidly iterate and improve products.
 Consistent provider of useful and actionable input on all projects.
 - Having 6+ years of experience in IT which includes analysis, design, development, and implementation of web applications using JAVA, Spring boot, PHP, JS/TS, and database and data warehousing development using MySQL and Oracle.
-- Exntensively worked on AWS services like EC2, S2, EMR, FSx, Lambda functions, Cloud watch, RDS, Auto Scaling, Cloud Formation, etc.
+- Extensively worked on AWS services like EC2, S2, EMR, FSx, Lambda functions, Cloud watch, RDS, Auto Scaling, Cloud Formation, etc.
 - Proficient in JAVA, PHP, C++, GO, Rust, Exception Handling, Multithreading, HTML, CSS, JS/TS, and React.js.
 - Experience working with different databases, such as SQL Server, MySQL, and MongoDB, and writing stored procedures, functions joins, and triggers for different Data Models.
 - Experienced in writing SQL Queries, functions, packages, tables, views, triggers.